top of page

 Can It Be Fixed, or Does It Need Replacement?

-This depends on the severity of the issue.
-If the problem is caught early, repairs may be enough.
+Whether the issue can be fixed or requires replacement depends on its severity.
+If the problem is caught early, repairs may suffice.
 This could involve resetting footings, reinforcing supports, or correcting alignment.

 How to Prevent This in the Future

-The key to avoiding this issue comes down to proper construction.
+Preventing this issue comes down to proper construction.
 Footings should always be installed below the frost line.
-Drainage around the deck should be managed carefully to prevent water buildup.
+Additionally, drainage around the deck should be managed carefully to prevent water buildup.

-Quality materials and proper spacing also make a difference over time.
+Using quality materials and ensuring proper spacing also make a difference over time.
 When decks are built with Minnesota’s climate in mind, they tend to hold up much better year after year.

 When Should You Call a Professional?

-If you’re seeing any movement, even if it seems minor, it’s worth having it checked.
+If you notice any movement, even if it seems minor, it’s worth having it checked.
 Waiting too long can turn a manageable repair into a much bigger project.
 Early action saves time, money, and stress.

 At Minneapolis Decks, based in Minneapolis, Minnesota, we help homeowners in Minnetonka understand what’s happening with their deck and what steps make the most sense moving forward.